awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.Timezone.md

 # Oracle time zone<a name="Appendix.Oracle.Options.Timezone"></a>

-You can use the time zone option to change the system time zone used by your Oracle DB instance\.
+To change the system time zone used by your Oracle DB instance, use the time zone option\.
 For example, you might change the time zone of a DB instance to be compatible with an on\-premises environment, or a legacy application\.
 The time zone option changes the time zone at the host level\.
 Changing the time zone impacts all date columns and values, including `SYSDATE` and `SYSTIMESTAMP`\.

 The time zone option differs from the `rdsadmin_util.alter_db_time_zone` command\.
 The `alter_db_time_zone` command changes the time zone only for certain data types\.
 The time zone option changes the time zone for all date columns and values\.
 For more information about `alter_db_time_zone`, see [Setting the database time zone](Appendix.Oracle.CommonDBATasks.Database.md#Appendix.Oracle.CommonDBATasks.TimeZoneSupport)\.
 For more information about upgrade considerations, see [Time zone considerations](USER_UpgradeDBInstance.Oracle.md#USER_UpgradeDBInstance.Oracle.OGPG.DST)\.